ChristinChen233/VA-System/README.md

 - Genre/s: The genre/s of the movie
 - Budget_million: The money spent on the movie
 - Income_million: The money earned by the movie

-# Manual
-1. git clone the repository
-2. cd to the project folder and run python main.py
-3. accesss http://127.0.0.1:8050/ to view the website

-# Project Objective
-Our objective is to analyze high-income movies and provide insights for global movie makers, including movie directors, producers, etc., regarding financial success.
-To achieve this, we have defined a series of subtasks that progress from simple to complex, allowing for a step-by-step and in-depth analysis.
-Each subtask aims to tell a data story through aesthetic and intuitive visualizations.

 # Analysis Results
 A common theme observed through our visual analysis system is the prominence of Intellectual Properties (IPs).
 The high-income movies mentioned in the top rankings are predominantly well-known series movies that have gained international recognition.
 These movies have transcended the realm of mere entertainment and have become iconic properties that captivate audiences with their unique storylines and immersive worlds.
 For example, the magical and enchanting universe of the Harry Potter movies has resonated with people worldwide, appealing to their emotions and captivating their hearts.